-SAFE Boats has extensive experience providing comprehensive training programs to both civilian and government customers, and from individuals to the unit level.
+SAFE Boats has extensive experience providing comprehensive training programs to both civilian and government customers, from individuals to the unit level.
 Our training program brings operators with unprecedented experience, lessons learned and proven operational employment concepts.
-Since 2005, we have trained 69 US agencies, 29 countries and completed more than 1,200 days of training.
-Any of our available training courses can be combined to customize the content that best fits your personnel requirements, and we can develop new courses as emerging needs are identified.
+Since 2005, we have trained over 69 US agencies, across 29 different countries and completed more than 1,200 days of training.
+Our training courses can be combined to customize the content that best fits your personnel requirements, and we can develop new courses as emerging needs are identified.

 Leadership and experience